Utsav1106/improve-my-city-frontend/README.md

 - **Transparency**
   - Public page showing all resolved issues
   - Statistics dashboard
-  - Issue status tracking (Pending, In Progress, Resolved, Rejected)
+  - Issue status tracking (Pending, In Progress, Resolved, Closed)

 - **Admin Dashboard** (Admin users only)
   - View all issues in a comprehensive table